ItsYusufDemir/system-devops-cloud-roadmap/README.md

 - Ansible (configure servers, deploy apps)

-- Kubernetes: Local cluster → Deploy app → Helm/Kustomize, Managed K8s in cloud (EKS/AKS/GKE)
+- Kubernetes: Local cluster → Deploy app → Helm/Kustomize, Managed K8s in cloud (EKS/AKS/GKE)           ✅(On-prem k3s cluster, deployed eShop project)

-- Monitoring, logging, security basics
+- Monitoring, logging, security basics              ✅ (Prometheus + Grafana)

-- 1–2 full projects combining all of the above.
+- 1–2 full projects combining all of the above.     ✅ (eShop project)

 I will create directories and subdirectories for each main subjects and its sub-subjects.
 There will be notes and hands-on products in each of them.